taichi-dev/taichi/docs/hello.rst

 .. note::

-  **Taichi-scope v.s.
-Python-scope**: everything decorated with ``ti.kernel`` and ``ti.func`` is in Taichi-scope, which will be compiled by the Taichi compiler.
+  **Taichi-scopes v.s.
+Python-scopes**: everything decorated with ``ti.kernel`` and ``ti.func`` is in Taichi-scope, which will be compiled by the Taichi compiler.
-  Code outside the Taichi-scopes is simply normal Python code.
+  Everything else is in Python-scopes.
+They are simply Python code.

 .. warning::